tleecsm/VoVTCG/www/data/cards.md

 <b>Persistence, 1:</b> <i>This card is not destroyed by activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-While this card is revealed in play, the first time your opponent discards to pay the Cost of a card each turn, they discard an additional card (if possible).
+While this card is revealed in play, the first time your opponent pays one or more cards to fulfill the Cost of another card each turn, they pay an additional card (if possible).
 <br>

 ##### ALP.FTH.022